developerstephanieb/python_reference/01_fundamentals/07_scope.md

 ### The `nonlocal` Keyword

-The `nonlocal` keyword allows you to modify a variable in the enclosing scope from an inner function.
+To modify a variable in the enclosing scope from an inner function, use the `nonlocal` keyword.

 ```python
 def game():